 A copper IUD can be used as emergency contraception and is 99% effective at preventing pregnancy.
 It needs to be inserted by a specially trained doctor within five days of unprotected intercourse and can be used from four weeks after childbirth.
 It can also be used as ongoing contraception.

 Male sterilisation (vasectomy) and female sterilisation (tubal ligation) are both over 99% effective.
 As sterilisation is regarded as a permanent method, it is advisable to take the time to thoroughly consider all aspects before making a decision.
 This includes consideration of whether a sterilisation decision may be regretted if the loss of partner or children through illness or accident were to occur.
 If you are interested in sterilisation talk to your GP or a doctor at the SHFPACT Clinic, you will need a doctor’s referral for tubal ligation.

-If your baby is less than six months old and your periods have not returned, and you are fully breast feeding your baby, you should be 98% protected from pregnancy.
-Fully breast feeding means no bottle feeds at all and putting the baby to the breast at regular intervals over the 24 hour period (the night feeds are critical).
-If your baby missesany feeds or begins to sleep long periods at night your risk of pregnancy will increase, and you should use an additional method of contraception if you wish to avoid pregnancy.
+- You must be fully breast feeding your baby.
+(This means no bottle feeds, and no longer than four hours between feeds during the day and six hours between feeds at night.
+If your baby misses any feeds or begins to sleep long periods at night your risk of pregnancy will increase, and you should use an additional method of contraception if you wish to avoid pregnancy).